snack-money/homebrew-tap/README.md

 # Snack Money Homebrew Tap

-Official Homebrew tap for [Snack Money](https://snack.money) tools.
+Official Homebrew tap for [Snack Money CLI](https://github.com/snack-money/snackmoney-cli) tools.

 ## What is this?